Home > All Recipes > Pies, Tarts, and Crisps > Small Batch Peach Kuchen Recipe

 • Continue to mix the dough on medium speed until it forms a spongy ball on the dough hook – about 4 to 5 minutes.
 Once the dough has come together on the dough hook, pour the dough onto a lightly floured surface.
 Knead the dough for a couple of minutes until smooth.

 • Lightly grease the mixing bowl you used to mix the dough (with cooking spray, neutral oil, or softened butter).
 Put the dough into the bowl and flip around to coat, cover lightly with a piece of plastic wrap then a dish towel.
-Set in a warm place in your kitchen to proof and rise until it has doubled in size – about 1 – 2 hours.
+Set in a warm place in your kitchen to proof and rise until it has doubled in size – about 1 to 2 hours.

 Vanilla Custard

 • While the dough is proofing, make the custard.
 In a medium saucepan, add the cream, sugar, cornstarch, and egg yolk.
 Whisk together until combined.
-Turn on the heat to medium and heat the custard until it starts to thicken and bubble – about 3 – 5 minutes.
+Turn on the heat to medium and heat the custard until it starts to thicken and bubble – about 3 to 5 minutes.

 • Removed the custard from the heat and stir in the vanilla extract and butter until incorporated.